 What I do

-Despite my fishy English accent, I have twice been featured among South Africa’s best writers and thought leaders in The Big Issue‘s annual Collector’s Edition.
+Despite my fishy English accent, I have twice been featured among South Africa’s best writers and thought leaders in The Big Issue SA‘s annual Collector’s Edition.

 I have been published in collections by Writers Abroad and Chicken Soup for the Soul and have worked on various Fodor’s Travel guidebooks.